ibm-cloud-docs/databases-for-cassandra/howto-user-management.md

 ```
 {: pre}

-### Creating Users from the command line
+### Creating Users from the {{site.data.keyword.cloud_notm}} CLI
 {: #user-management-create-users-cli}

-If you manage your service through the {{site.data.keyword.cloud_notm}} CLI and the [cloud databases plug-in](/docs/cli?topic=cli-install-ibmcloud-cli), you can create a new user with `cdb user-create`.
+To manage your service through the {{site.data.keyword.cloud_notm}} CLI and the [Cloud Databases plug-in](/docs/cli?topic=cli-install-ibmcloud-cli), create a new user with `cdb user-create`.
 For example, to create a new user for an "example-deployment", use the following command.
 ```sh
 ibmcloud cdb user-create example-deployment <newusername> <newpassword>
 ```